tsvallender/tsvallender.github.io/_posts/2018-09-13-compression-tension-stress-strain.markdown

 of cracks over time.
 It is common in metals.
 Only recently has it been well enough understood to be designed against.

+### Testing

+Testing is an important part of determining a materials properties, strengths and weaknesses.
+Both compressive and tensile testing are necessary.

+During tensile testing various useful properties of a material can be determined.
+These include:

+* _Limit of proportionality:_ this is the period over which the stress-strain relationship is a straight line.
+* _Elastic limit:_the point at which any further stress will result in non-elastic deformation.
+The stress here is the _yield stress_ ($$\sigma _y$$).
+* _Ultimate tensile stress (UTS) ($$\sigma _f$$):_ the point of maximum stress.
+* _Fracture stress:_ the point at which the material fractures.

+Note that yield stress is often difficult to give an exact figure for, and so is often defined as the stress resulting in a permanent strain of 0.2% ($$\sigma _{0.2}$$).

 ## Stress

 Stress is the force per unit area in the material, representd by the